ovationgreen/scada-readme/git/Manage localization processes.md

 # Ovation Green
 Localization processes in Ovation Green are aimed at providing localized UI text for users from different countries.
 Follow the guidelines below to make sure that the localization is conductrd correstly and effectively.
 ## General localization guidelines
-You need to update localization files separately for the old and new Ovation Green applications–web application and SCADA–and for different versions starting from 5.8.0.
+You need to update localization files separately for the old and new Ovation Green applications – web application and SCADA – and for different versions starting from 5.8.0.

 > [!NOTE]
 > Make sure to check out the corresponding branch (5.8.0, 5.8.1, and so on) before you make any changes.

 When there is an update that relates to more than one version of Ovation Green, first, update the oldest version, create a commit and push changes for the following one, then, repeat these actions for the version that comes after, and so on until this update is in all of the versions.
 This way, you minimize conflicts and manual work.

 Localization involves two types of files – _pot_ and _po_.
-The _pot_ files contain the original (English) text, and the _po_ files contain the localized text (currently, we fully localize to German (de) and Chinese (zh.)
+The _pot_ files contain the original (English) text, and the _po_ files contain the localized text (currently, we fully localize to German (_de_) and Chinese (_zh_.)
 Usually, there are several _po_ files per a _pot_ file.

 > [!IMPORTANT]
 > It is best not to edit _pot_ files manually.